johncalvinroberts/fido-ui/README.md

 # fido

 A UI library for WeChat Mini Programs, wrapped inside a handy CLI.
-Scaffold pre-styled components & pages into your Mini Porgram working directory right from the command line.
+Scaffold pre-styled components & pages into your Mini Program working directory right from the command line.